 Starting a new degree program is no easy feat.
 There are so many decisions to navigate; it can feel overwhelming.
 We wanted to create the exact opposite experience for our students.
-When you sign up for the AOEU Master of Arts in Art Education, you’ll be assigned your own academic advisor!
+When you sign up for a master’s through AOEU, you’ll be assigned your own academic advisor!

 Your advisor is your point of contact throughout your degree.
 They can help you determine a timeline, provide course recommendations, and revise your degree plan if necessary.

 In other words, they’re more than just a planner.
 Your academic advisor is a true collaborator you can work with throughout your master’s degree journey.
 With flexibility and choice as major benefits of the degree program, you can work with your advisor to maximize how they’ll impact your master’s degree experience.

 Let’s explore 5 reasons you’ll love collaborating with your academic advisor.

 If there’s one thing art teachers know, it’s that teaching art can feel a little lonely.
 An opportunity to “talk shop” with other art educators is something you’re probably longing for.
 Being able to talk about specific media or curriculum development, or even to swap horror stories of paint water spills, is a luxury many art teachers don’t have.